vincent-dinatale/Term-Project-Teaming/README.md

 # **Welcome to the Weather Plus Spotify Music Player**: :sun_behind_small_cloud:
-This web app is designed to find the weather of a major city and return a playlist based on the weather conditions such as temperature.
+- This web app is designed to find the weather of a major city and return a playlist based on the weather conditions such as temperature.
-This is a simple app, the orginal idea was also to utilize the Spotify API, yet there were some issues running the output with allowing the user to search/ be recommended a playlist.
+- This is a simple app, the orginal idea was also to utilize the Spotify API, yet there were some issues running the output with allowing the user to search/ be recommended a playlist.
-The Spotify.py file is an example of running the API and breaking down the responce data.
+- The Spotify.py file is an example of running the API and breaking down the JSON responce data.
+- Future plan of adding Spotify Capabilities

 # **How to use the app?** :compass: